yellowfeather/DbfBulkCopy/README.md

   --version               Display version information.
-  --userid                The UserID used to connect to the database server --password              The password used to connect to the database server
+  --userid                The UserID used to connect to the database server --password              The password used to connect to the database server --createtable           Create destination table.
+Drop it first if it exists
 ```